jhpyle/docassemble/_docs/config.md

 order to permit [Cross-Origin Resource Sharing].
 If you set it to `*`, resource sharing will be allowed to any origin.
 Or, you could set it to, e.g., `api.example.com` to limit sharing to a particular domain.

+{% highlight yaml %}
+cross site domain: api.example.com
+{% endhighlight %}

 This variable is only used if **docassemble** is running on [Docker].

 If you change this variable, you need to do a complete restart of the